nuts7/nuts7.github.io/_posts/2023-09-19-htb-snoopy.md

 ;; WHEN: Tue Sep 12 16:49:22 CEST 2023
 ;; XFR size: 11 records (messages 1, bytes 325)
 ```

+DNS zone transfer is the principle of send AXFR request at the DNS server, it's no need authentication to get DNS records.

 ## Web Enumeration